syaifulsz/devious/README.md

-# Devious - An awesome LEMP stack Ansible for Software Engineers - Beta 2.0.0
+# Devious - An awesome Vagrant LEMP stack Ansible for Software Engineers

 Vagrant Ansible creates a Vagrant installation with the following features: